GeoffTyrer/Oscar_Solution/README.md

 Notes:
 - If you prefer not to use `gh`, you can create an empty repo on GitHub via the website and then follow the instructions it shows to push your local `main` branch.
 - I initialized this workspace with a local Git repo and made an initial commit.
 If you'd like, I can try to create the remote for you — you'll need to authenticate locally with `gh auth login` and then I can run the push command.

+Continuous Integration

+This repository includes a GitHub Actions workflow that builds the solution on Windows for pushes and pull requests to `main`.
+The workflow file is `.github/workflows/ci.yml`.